ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 MSIUpdater can run on any Windows client running the following versions: Windows 7, 8, 10, Server 2002, 2008, 2010 and 2012.

 Before you begin, verify that all system requirements and prerequisites are met.
-For details, refer to [Prerequisites](#Prerequisites) section of this document.
+For details, refer to the [Prerequisites](#Prerequisites) section of this document.

 **To install the MSIUpdater client:**